aamrixx/pike/README.md

 # haskell-coreutils
 A little project to rewrite all coreutils in Haskell for fun.
+It also aims to not overcomplicate the programs with arguments and keep them simple.

 # Goal
 This is not meant to be serious just for fun.<br>